About Bright & Early ND

 How Does Bright & Early ND Work?

 Science tells us what young brains need to thrive.
 Bright & Early ND Quality Standards translate this scientific research into doable actions.
-These actions are divided into 4 steps, resulting in a clear ‘road-map’ for programs to maximize a child’s readiness for school.
+These actions are divided into four steps, resulting in a clear ‘road-map’ for programs to maximize a child’s readiness for school.

 One of the key advantages of Bright & Early ND is the one-on-one interactions with a trained coach.
 The coach shares feedback and provides assistance to providers and teachers to meet the Quality Standards.